ruanchaves/napolab/README.md

 The [Open PT LLM Leaderboard](https://huggingface.co/spaces/eduagarcia/open_pt_llm_leaderboard) incorporates datasets from Napolab.

+The Master's thesis [Lessons Learned from the Evaluation of Portuguese Language Models](https://www.um.edu.mt/library/oar/handle/123456789/120557) features an extensive evaluation of Transformer models on Napolab.

 ## Guidelines

 Napolab adopts the following guidelines for the inclusion of datasets: